Oldwolfster/neural_network_arena/snippets/Episodes/004_Regression/episode004_RegressionScript.md

 ## Hook the Audience
 >Visual of Arena

-Binary classification, which we've explored before predictions  one of two choices In contrast, Regression allows us to make precise predictions on a continuous scale Value of a house, probability of occurrence, total sales.
+Binary classification, which we've explored before, predicts one of two choices In contrast, Regression allows us to make precise predictions on a continuous scale Value of a house, probability of occurrence, total sales.
 Any number at all.